Characters: Spider Man Love Interests

 - Blessed with Suck: Her "bad luck" power, which caused misfortune on anyone near her, but also couldn't be controlled at all.

 - Break the Hottie: Good one, Otto.
-Now Peter's got a scorned cat after his head and he doesn't even know it.
+Now Peter's got a scorned cat after his head.

 - Designated Girl Fight: Often in team-ups.